 If you decide to stay friends and try to change their minds, realize religious and social bigotry are ideologies that are difficult to overcome.
 It is possible, but not probable.
 Chances are they have relationships that will keep them cemented into their biased thinking.
 They will probably continue to expose themselves to the programming of self-hypnosis and group hypnosis, which supports negative stereotype thinking and values.

 Self-hypnosis and group hypnosis are powerful tools that can overcome both intellect and reason.
-That is why close to 4 billion people on the planet believe in some version of the Abrahamic (1) religions.
+That is why close to 4 billion people on the planet believe in the Abrahamic (1) religions.
 These are the Semitic religions of Judaism, Christianity, and Islam.
 They ingrain religious, ethnic, and racial prejudice, which justifies everything from genocide to genital mutation.
 It is their goal to impose the barbaric standards of the pre-modern era.

 The Abrahamic religions are merely the rebranding of early mythologies of the Mediterranean region post 1 BCE.
 These mythologies are the Assyrian, Babylonian, Egyptian, and Persian mystery religions.
 The Abrahamic religions adopted all of their superstitions and combined them to make the Universal religions.
 Once you can be taught to believe in talking snakes and animals traveling from around the globe to get in a boat, they can program you to believe anything.

 How long do you try to persuade someone with this type of mindset?
-It means staying friends with someone who is opposed to equitable ethical standards and reason.
-They want to return civilization to a time when religious extremists fought to destroy science and common sense.
+It means staying friends with someone opposed to equitable ethical standards and reason.
+They want to return civilization to when religious extremists fought to destroy science and common sense.
 Do you want to carry the stigma of being associated with racists and bigots to save a friend?
 It would help if you weighed the personal relationship’s value against the moral implications and historical context.

 The other things to consider.
-Will breaking the relationship will be the motivation to spark their awakening from the hypnosis?
+Will breaking the relationship be the motivation to spark their awakening from the hypnosis?
 Or will isolation make them turn to greater extremism?
 Would it be possible to resurrect the friendship at some time in the future if your friend changes their mind about their extremist or hardline conservative viewpoints?

 At the end of World War II, those aligned with and supported the Nazi regime tried to hide by kindling friendships with those who fought against tyranny.
 Don’t be surprised if those who supported the religious right try to maintain a friendship with you.
 They want to cover their bigotry by claiming you as a friend.
 They will seek sympathy and reconciliation, all the while plotting for the next Trump to arise.

 It is a difficult decision and one that requires much deliberation.
 No doubt about it, we see how religion can impact our lives through the culture.
 We can see how religion tries to regain influence through politics.
 Sadly, politics and religion are intertwined because we elect and appoint people with hidden agendas and secondary gain issues.
+Sometimes it feels like we are living in a disaster movie.

 We hope you found this article helpful, perhaps thought-provoking.
 You will find more articles on our blog.
 Use the search option on the blog pages to find articles by words, terms, topics, or category.